-- Acting as a representative government by taking into account the diverse needs of the local community in decision making. - Providing leadership by establishing strategic objectives and monitoring their achievement. - Maintaining the viability of the Council by ensuring that resources are managed in a responsible and accountable manner. - Advocating the interests of the local community to other communities and governments. - Acting as a responsible partner in government by taking into account the needs of other communities. - Fostering community cohesion and encouraging active participation in civic life.
+- Acting as a representative government by taking into account the diverse needs of the local community in decision making. - · Providing leadership by establishing strategic objectives and monitoring their achievement. - Maintaining the viability of the Council by ensuring that resources are managed in a responsible and accountable manner. - Advocating the interests of the local community to other communities and governments. - Acting as a responsible partner in government by taking into account the needs of other communities. - Fostering community cohesion and encouraging active participation in civic life.

-We also celebrated the official opening of the Country Cultural Hub projects was also granted.
-Our advocacy Universities Centre Mallee.
-Council played a pivotal role in getting this new centre off the ground to ensure solar energy generation, funding support for enabling that higher education access is available to students in regional and remote areas.
+Universities Centre Mallee.
+Council played a pivotal role in getting this new centre off the ground to ensure that higher education access is available to students in regional and remote areas.
 At its opening, over 110 students were already enrolled, highlighting the centre's importance to our educational landscape.